Andre-lab/evodock/README.md

 For running global assembly you need the `data/*_x_trans.csv` file and the `pdbs/up` or `pdbs/down` directories produced by `af_to_evodock.py `.
 The `data/*_x_trans.csv` file must be parsed to the `xtrans_file` option in the config file.
 If predicting the assembly with knowledge of the correct orientation (up or down) one can use the corresponding `pdbs/up` or `pdbs/down` directory as the ensemble and setting `allow_flip=false`.
 If predicting the assembly wihtout this knowledge, use either `pdbs/up` or `pdbs/down` directory as the ensemble and setting `allow_flip=true`.
 With `allow_flip=true` it does not matter which directory is chosen.

-9 different symmetry files are available depending on which AFM predictions are being done and which target symmetry type.
+9 different symmetry files are available depending on which AFM predictions are being done and which target symmetry type you wish to model.
 Refer to the table below and and parse the correct symmetry file to `symdef_file` option in the config file.

 | Symmetry to model | AFM oligomer prediction | Symmetry file |
 |---|---|---|